14 Foolproof Proofreading Tips for Bloggers

 In fact, you may already be in that mindset.
 In the first sentence of this post I challenged you to find 25 misspelled words (I lied; there aren’t any).

 Up to this point, you were reading differently than you normally read weren’t you?
-You were progressing slower and more deliberately, paying extra attention to detail, and most importantly, inspecting every word instead of scanning.
+You were progressing at a slower pace, paying extra attention to detail, and most important, inspecting every word instead of scanning.

 You examined every word because I challenged you to.
-So, why not just challenge yourself by imagining there are errors in everything you write?
+So, why not challenge yourself by imagining that errors exist in everything you write?

 Presto, you now have the proper mindset to become a great proofreader.
 Now you’re ready to take your imagination even further by using our next tip.